 “This Agreement shall be governed by the laws of the State of California.
 Any disputes arising from this Agreement shall be resolved exclusively in the state or federal courts located in San Francisco County.”

-If you sign that, you’ve just agreed that any legal fight will happen on their turf.
-So if there’s ever a dispute over the contractor non disclosure agreement, the client can drag you into a legal battle in California.
+Sign that, and you’ve agreed that any legal fight happens on their turf.
+If there’s ever a dispute over the contractor non disclosure agreement, the client can pull you into a courtroom in California.

-- Potentially fly across the Atlantic for a court date over a disagreement about a “confidential” email?
+- Potentially fly across the Atlantic for a court date over a clause in a contract worth a few thousand pounds

 Of course not.
 The cost of simply defending yourself could wipe out years of income for most freelancers before the case even gets off the ground.